preritj/100TeVsetup/README.md

 tail -100 MGrun.out
 ```
 * The root files will be stored in `data/<username>/100TeV/`
-* In case, the runs are not completed in time, rerun the `MGrun.sh` script.
+* In case the runs are not completed in time, rerun the `MGrun.sh` script.
 It will resume event generation from the previous run.